Anastasia (1997 film): Release

 A bus advertised the film in England.

-20th Century Fox scheduled for Anastasia to be released on November 21, 1997, notably a week after the re-release of Disney's The Little Mermaid.
-Disney claimed it had long-planned for the re-release to coincide with a consumer products campaign leading into Christmas and the film's home video release in March 1998, as well continue the tradition of re-releasing their animated films within a seven-to-eight year interval.
-In addition to this, Disney would release several competing family films including Flubber on the following weekend, as well as a double feature of George of the Jungle and Hercules.
+20th Century Fox scheduled for Anastasia to be released on November 21, 1997, notably a week after the re-release of Disney's The Little Mermaid (1989).
+Disney claimed it had long-planned for the re-release to coincide with consumer products campaign leading into Christmas and the film's home video release in March 1998, as well continue the tradition of re-releasing their animated films within a seven-to-eight year interval.
+In addition to this, Disney would release several competing family films including Flubber on the following weekend, as well as a double feature of George of the Jungle and Hercules (1997).
 To avoid branding confusion, Disney banned television advertisements for Anastasia from being aired on the ABC program The Wonderful World of Disney.

 Commenting on the studios' fierce competition, Disney spokesman John Dreyer brushed off allegations of studio rivalry, claiming: "We always re-release our movies around holiday periods".
-However, Fox executives refused to believe Dreyer's statement with Bill Mechanic responding that "it's a deliberate attempt to be a bully, to kick sand in our face.
+However, Bill Mechanic refused to believe Dreyer's statement, in which he responded "it's a deliberate attempt to be a bully, to kick sand in our face.
 They can't be trying to maximize their own business; the amount they're spending on advertising is ridiculous...
 It's a concentrated effort to keep our film from fulfilling its potential".

-Nonetheless, the film has been confused to have been made by Walt Disney Animation Studios due to similar style.
-This is not helped by the fact that 20th Century Fox, the film's primary distributor, was eventually purchased by the Walt Disney Company in 2019, thus adding the film to the studio's library and increasing confusion even more.
+Nonetheless, since its release Anastasia has been confused to have been made by Walt Disney Animation Studios due to the film's similar style to its productions, and in 2019, 20th Century Fox, the film's rights owner, was purchased by the Walt Disney Company.

 Marketing

+Fox positioned Anastasia in the competitive Thanksgiving holiday period, a release window that had frequently been dominated by Disney family films.
+Contemporary coverage described the release as part of Fox's effort to establish itself as a major competitor in feature animation.

 Anastasia was accompanied by a marketing campaign of more than $50 million with promotional sponsors from Burger King, Dole Food Company, Hershey, Chesebrough-Ponds, Macy's Thanksgiving Day Parade, Shell Oil, and the 1997 U.S. Figure Skating Championships.
 Overall, the marketing costs exceeded that of Independence Day by more than 35 percent.
 For merchandising, Fox selected Galoob to license dolls based on Anastasia.
 Many storybooks adapted from the film were released by Little Golden Books.
 In August 1997, the SeaWorld theme parks in San Diego and Orlando featured a 40-foot-long, 20-foot-high inflatable playground for children called "Anastasia's Kingdom".

-After the acquisition of 21st Century Fox by Disney, in December 2022 Disney released its first merchandise based on the film in the form of a mug to honor its 25th anniversary.
+After the acquisition of 21st Century Fox by Disney, in December 2022, Disney released its first merchandise based on the film in the form of a mug to honor its 25th anniversary.